onox/orka/README.md

 - **Numerics**.
 Perform element-wise operations, reductions using arbitrary expressions, or matrix operations on tensors using SIMD instructions.
-Generate tensors with statistical distributions or use Runge-Kutta 4th order numerical integrators.
+Generate tensors with statistical distributions, or use Runge-Kutta 4th order numerical integrators or sigma-point Kalman filters.

 Additionally, Orka provides several bindings:

 - **x86 SIMD extensions**
 Bindings for various x86 SIMD extensions, including SSE, SSE2, SSE3, SSSE3,
-SSE4.1, AVX, AVX2, FMA, and F16C, and an implementation of the [xoshiro128++][url-xoshiro] pseudo-random number generator using SSE2 or AVX2 intrinsics.
+SSE4.1, AVX, AVX2, FMA, and F16C, and an implementation of the [xoshiro][url-xoshiro] pseudo-random number generator using SSE2 or AVX2 intrinsics.

 - **OpenGL 4.6**.
 Thick bindings are provided for the modern parts